+Like booze the morning after a heavy session, London's in our blood - and we love it.
 One reason?
-The number of kickass bars it boasts.
-If you find the insane choice overwhelming then no worries.
-Sit back and chill, because we’ve roundup up 50 Bars that make for essential drinking in the capital.
+The number of kick-ass bars it boasts.
+If you find the choice overwhelming, no worries.
+Sit back and chill, because we’ve rounded up 50 bars for essential drinking in the capital.

-If you’re thinking this is going to be all Stars & Stripes and a mechanical bull in the corner, think again.
-You’re about to enter one of the swankiest, most celebrated bars in London.
-It’s hosted more stars than you’d find on Prof Brian Cox’s physics report, and the cocktails are out of this world.
-Bartenders love it too - it’s the birthplace of the Savoy Cocktail Book (aka the bartender’s bible).
-With live piano music and staff that look as fly as the interior in their white jackets, this is a place to feel fancy.
+If you’re thinking this is going to be all stars, stripes and a mechanical bull in the corner, think again.
+This is one of the swankiest, most celebrated bars in London.
+It’s hosted more stars than you’d find on Professor Brian Cox’s physics report, and the cocktails are out of this world.
+Bartenders love it too - it’s the birthplace of The Savoy Cocktail Book (AKA the bartender’s bible).
+With live piano music and staff that look as fly as the interior in their white jackets, it's a true classic.

 The Savoy Hotel, 100 Strand, London WC2R 0EZ

-Artesian have never shied away from being a bit different - remember that Dali inspired cocktail served in a giant ant?
-They’re all about quirky vessels served with a side of fun, but that should’t detract from the killer drinks being served.
+The Artesian team have never shied away from being a bit different - remember that Dali-inspired cocktail served in a giant ant?
+They’re all about quirky vessels served with a side of fun, but that shouldn’t detract from the killer drinks being served.
 They’ve won awards for them, dontcha know.
 Settle back in one of the lavender leather seats - some mind-bending cocktail magic is about to happen.
 This could range from a drink hidden in a house plant, to an inflatable pillow.
 Not the place for a sesh, but definitely the place to impress.

 1C Portland Pl, Marylebone, London W1B 1JA

-The Savoy was always going to offer up serious swank.
+The Savoy is always going to offer up serious swank.
 A bar with £40k worth of gold dripping from the interior?
 We’re living luxe.
 Interiors like this = prepare not to scrimp on the cocktails.
-These bad boys are around £20 each but you can drop serious cash if the mood takes you.
+These bad boys are around £20 each, and you can drop serious cash if the mood takes you.
 Take a date who’s willing to flex the plastic and, if it’s all going well, book yourself into a room.
-The killer menu focuses on Music, Magic & Drama - a standard BarChick night out, then.

 The Savoy Hotel, 100 Strand, London WC2R 0EZ

 If you love whisky, this is the place to head in London.
-This 4 storey mecca around the block from Liverpool Street station is packed with 250 bottles from around the world and a stripped-back space to match.
+It's a four-storey mecca around the block from Liverpool Street Station, packed with 250 bottles from around the world and stripped-back interiors to match.
 It's cool, chilled, and everybody is welcome.
-It's also home to an 18 foot 185-year-old oak tree trunk which acts as a cocktail ageing system with channels carved into the trunk and everything.
+It's also home to an 18-foot 185-year-old oak tree trunk which acts as a cocktail ageing system with channels carved into the trunk and everything.
 We bet you've never seen anything like it, so def one for the bucket list.

 9 Christopher St, London EC2A 2BS